sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 This collection of patches is managed using a patch server (mercurial queues).
-Although an occasional contributor can simply send such a patch to the sage-combinat mailing list [http://groups.google.com/group/sage-combinat-devel] to detailed instructions anyone contributing regularly should use the patch server.
+Although an occasional contributor can simply send such a patch to the sage-combinat mailing list [http://groups.google.com/group/sage-combinat-devel] anyone contributing regularly should use the patch server.
 Some detailed instructions about the patch server are at [http://wiki.sagemath.org/combinat/Mercurial].

 Anyone interested in sage-combinat is encouraged to join our mailing list: [http://groups.google.com/group/sage-combinat-devel].